This Sweet Potato Casserole recipe is loaded with roasted sweet potatoes, fresh rosemary, panko bread crumbs and marshmallows.

 Spread evenly into an 8" x 8" baking dish and top with marshmallows and the crumb topping.

 Bake the sweet potato casserole at 350° for 30 minutes or until the casserole is heated through and the topping is melted and golden brown.

 Store leftovers covered in the fridge for up to 4 days.

 Other recipes you might like!

 Did you make this recipe?
 Make sure to rate it in the comment section below!

 - ½ teaspoon salt

 - ⅓ cup light brown sugar

-- 2 T half and half (milk or heavy cream can be substituted for half and half)
+- 2 tablespoons half and half (milk or heavy cream can be substituted)